 Moreover, the Ponemon Institute’s “2017 Cost of Data Breach Study” concluded that “disruptive technologies, access to cloud-based applications and data, as well as the use of mobile devices (including BYOD and mobile apps) increase the complexity of dealing with IT security risks and data breaches.”

 With the growing number and sophistication of threats, there is no one-size-fits-all process to manage every data security issue.
 However, some of the key components to consider incorporating in a federal government data center security program include:

 Threat identification — This incorporates protocols for asset management, vulnerability assessments and risk management.
 Perhaps most important for federal agencies, instituting governance will ensure your data is in compliance with regulatory mandates.

 Data protection — Safeguarding information comes down to controlling sensitive data and establishing limits regarding when and where it can be accessed.
 The processes and procedures include encryption, integrity protection and data-loss prevention techniques.

 Detection security — Continuous monitoring, particularly through next-generation firewalls, can provide real-time alerts on cybersecurity threats, including anomalies and intrusions.
 Pre-empting and mitigating security risks saves time, money and resources.

-Response security — Incidence response planning, communications and infrastructure can assist in identifying an attack, containing the damage and restoring the integrity of the network and systems.
-For cloud users, sandboxing and software as a service may be prudent approaches.
+Response security — Incidence response planning, communications and infrastructure can assist in identifying an attack, containing the damage, and restoring the integrity of the network and systems.
+For cloud users, sandboxing and Software as a Service may be prudent approaches.

-The bottom line
+The bottom line on data security

-Data centers and security are inextricably tied, whether you are discussing agency-based computer networks or the imminent sprawl of mobile device usage.
-When seeking the correct solution for an agency, you’ll need to consider not only current usage patterns (in the case of data) and threats (in the case of security), but project forward to how they can be adapted in the future.
+Data centers and security are inextricably tied, whether you’re discussing agency-based computer networks or the imminent sprawl of mobile device usage.
+When seeking the correct solution for an agency, you’ll need to consider not only current usage patterns (in the case of data) and threats (in the case of security), but also project forward to how they can be adapted in the future.